-This post is really an adjunct to a core dump post that Julia Evans published a couple of years ago.
+This post is really a follow on to a core dump post that Julia Evans published a couple of years ago.

 If you are looking to get and process a core dump I would highly recommend to go and read her post.